 - Indigenous speculative fiction: Another subgenre of science fiction or fantasy, Indigenous speculative fiction not only looks at what is or can be but what could have been, in the sense that the past is reclaimed.
 These stories are generally told or written by Indigenous peoples of all continents who seek to address post-colonialism and oppression.
 So themes may involve, like the African literature explained above, a more positive and judicial framework wherein technology, community, and the environment forego the usual racism and violence and a more positive future is imagined and built in storytelling.
 Because this genre is so broad and diverse, it seems to be an umbrella for many other genres.

 - Dystopian and utopian fiction: I turn to the brilliant Ursula K. Le Guin’s article in Medium, which doesn’t take these two extremes as polar opposites but rather as yin and yang.
 In the article, she stated: “Both utopia and dystopia are often an enclave of maximum control surrounded by a wilderness — as in Butler’s Erewhon, E. M. Forster’s ‘The Machine Stops,’ and Yevgeny Zamyatin’s We.
 Good citizens of utopia consider the wilderness dangerous, hostile, unlivable; to an adventurous or rebellious dystopian it represents change and freedom.
 In this I see examples of the intermutability of the yang and yin: the dark mysterious wilderness surrounding a bright, safe place, the Bad Places — which then become the Good Place, the bright, open future surrounding a dark, closed prison . . .
 Or vice versa.”
-Reminiscent of an interview I once had with Cory Doctorow, in which, to me, dystopian stories are preferable when society fails gracefully–when citizens work together rather than apart to build a better future.
+Reminiscent of an interview I once had with Cory Doctorow, in which, to me, dystopian stories are preferable when citizens work together rather than apart to build a better future, even if society is failing (it can fail gracefully).
 Even if we really never get there, it’s the journey that counts.

 - Apocalyptic and post-apocalyptic fiction: These terms are related, as an apocalyptic story prophesizes a large catastrophic event that resembles the end of the world and post-apocalyptic follows that event.
 Yet, it’s tough to break down the hyperobject of any ecological collapse as a single event but a series of events.
 Sometimes a story zooms in on an individual event in order to make it manageable, both for the writer and reader.
 Other times, fiction zooms out and looks at the way the world has changed, due to several events.
 Note that catastrophic hyperobjects are not solvable with simple technological fixes.
 The nature of these novels might be depressing if the author focuses on the fright factor but may also be more optimistic if a team of characters works with to help each other through losses and death.